ParkerGreyAddison/resume/cv.md

 ### Statement<a id="Statement"></a>

-I am an open-minded, critical-thinking, young data scientist who wants to change the world for the better by improving my ability to acomplish three core tasks:
+>I am an open-minded, critical-thinking, young data scientist who wants to change the world for the better by improving my ability to acomplish three core tasks:
+>

-Building knowledge and extracting information from the world;
+>* Building knowledge and extracting information from the world
-Composing knowledge and information into compelling stories;
+>* Composing knowledge and information into compelling stories
-Transitioning stories into opportunities for impactful action.
+>* Transitioning stories into opportunities for impactful action

 ---